 speaker

 Yeah, good afternoon.
 Thanks for taking my question.
-Lots of questions on the near-term cyclical dynamics, maybe just one for me on your products and technology.
+Lots of questions on the near-term cyclical dynamics.
+Maybe just one from me on your products and technology.
 So you guys mentioned your customers are back to focusing on innovation.
 Your TSS strategy continues to play out.
-The team has a very comprehensive system in place to track the opportunity pipeline, also content growth for opportunity.
+The team has a very comprehensive system in place, right, to track the opportunity pipeline and also content growth for opportunity.
 I don't know, can you guys quantify how successful TSS has been?
 How has the microchip dollar content per customer opportunity increased over the past several years?
 Any way to convey your success with TSS?

 speaker